-Fire up a new Thanksgiving tradition or try one of these to light up any old evening.
+Try one of these to light up any old evening.

-Thanksgiving is coming up, and not that we need a holiday in order to celebrate the famous flaming dessert, but the 1960s have some sweet recipes you can dust off if you want to bring more excitement to your dessert table this year.
+The 1960s have some sweet recipes you can dust off if you want to bring more excitement to your dessert table this year.
 Flambeing has been a method of cooking since the 1800s, but these desserts experienced a resurgence in the 1960s when they became some of the most popular treats of the era.

 In order to flambe your dessert, you must use some sort of alcoholic beverage, heated up just enough to ignite.
 Usually, something flavorful like rum or cognac that complements the rest of the dish is used.
 Here are four of the most popular flaming desserts and how you can make them yourself!
 Just make sure you’re safe!
 Don't use any liquor that is more than 40 percent alcohol.

 Cherries jubilee consists of a warm cherry sauce poured over ice cream.
 You can use chocolate, vanilla or any other variety that your sweet tooth calls to.
 It’s pretty easy as well!
 According to All Recipes, all you need to do is mix sugar and corn starch on the stove, along with water and orange juice.
 Once it’s boiled, add your pitted cherries and some orange zest for flavor.
 When sauce is done, pour in some brandy and set it ablaze!

 Bananas foster is one of the most popular flambed desserts.
 Like cherries jubilee, it's served alongiside ice cream.
 The Food Network suggests melting butter along with brown sugar and heavy cream before adding sliced bananas and whatever and dark rum and lighting it on fire.
 You can add other accents like chopped nuts, cinnamon or coconut flakes for a tropical twist too!